-French fashion house Givenchy has been making luxury goods and products since they were formed 60 years ago in Paris.
-Givenchy was founded in 1952 by French designer Hubert de Givenchy and it rose to prominence in the late 1950s thanks to the patronage of Audrey Hepburn who wore Givenchy garments in several of her iconic film roles.
+The mere mention of the name Givenchy conjures up images of the world’s sartorial elite strolling along the banks of the Seine.
+The fashion house Givenchy has been making luxury goods and products since they were formed 60 years ago in Paris.
+French designer Hubert de Givenchy founded the Givenchy brand in 1952 and he soon became the original ‘bad boy’ of fashion.
+The brand rose to prominence in the late 1950s thanks to the patronage of Audrey Hepburn who wore Givenchy garments in several of her iconic film roles.
 It’s difficult to conceive of a more iconic star; Hepburn’s endorsement of Givenchy made a huge impact on the fashion label’s success early in its life.

 Givenchy’s first collection was called Les Séparables and it created some impressive skirts and blouses made from raw cotton.
 This first collection made Givenchy instantly successful, with Vogue, The New York Times, and numerous other big publishers singing its praises.
 It’s really hard to achieve such instant success in the fashion industry; Givenchy started as they intended to continue… Despite its overnight success, Givenchy only achieved its true super stardom several years later, when Audrey Hepburn began wearing its designs (including the iconic Givenchy sunglasses in Breakfast in Tiffany’s).